An interesting combination of maths skills, logical reasoning and current affairs.

 Overview 🔗 This is the Economics section of the University undergraduate prospectus.
 The most important information about the course is here, including entry requirements, course structure, and prerequisites.

 Faculty website 🔗 This is the official Faculty webpage for prospective undergraduates, which links to various resources.
-The most important of them is the Faculty of Economics undergrad prospectus 🔗, which gives a general overview of what studying Economics at Cambridge is like.
+The most important of them is the course description 🔗, which gives a general overview of what studying Economics at Cambridge is like.

 Unofficial prospectus 🔗 This is an unofficial prospectus put together by the Cambridge University Student Union; it’s written based on students’ perspectives and gives a better sense of what the day-to-day experience as a Economics student is like, compared to official materials.